jship/context/talks/2020/haskell-love/slides.md

 . . .

-Let's dive in on each one of these points.
+Let's dive in on these.

 ## Thread-indexed storage 🧵 + 🔑 + 📦